 1. Definitions 22

 2. Purpose 26

 3. Scope and Applicability 26

 4. Minimum Standards 26

 5. Variances 31

 6. Maintenance and Inspections 31

 7. Developments 32

 8. Criteria for Determining Status of Land-disturbing Activity 32

 9. Review and Evaluation of Local Programs 33

 10. State Agency Projects 34

 11. Board Adopted Local Erosion & Sediment Control Programs 35

-Erosio on and S Sediment Control Certification Regulations 4VAC50-50
+Erosion and Sediment Control Certification Regulations 4VAC50-50

 1. Definitions 36

-2. Purpose 38
+2. Purpose

-3. Applicability 38
+3. Applicability

-4. Certificates of Competence 38
+4. Certificates of Competence

-5. Eligibility Requirements 39
+5. Eligibility Requirements

 6. Fees 40

 7. Examination 40

 8. Application 41

 9. Discipline of Certified Personnel 42

-The following is a complete, edited text (unofficial copy) of the Virginia Erosion and Sediment Control Law (Title 10.1, Chapter 5, Article 4 of the Code of Virginia) as amended by the Virginia General Assembly effective July 1, 2006.
+The following is a complete, edited text (unofficial copy) of the Virginia Erosion and Sediment Control Law (Title 10.1, Chapter 5, Article 4 of the Code of Virginia) as amended by the Virginia General Assembly.
 Please refer to the Code of Virginia for an official copy of the Law.